missinglink/ciao/README.md

 ## Installing Ciao

-Ciao is still in beta, if you are lucky enough to have git access, you're best to `bleeding edge`:
+Ciao is still in beta, if you are lucky enough to have git access, you're best to use `bleeding edge`:

 ```bash
 git clone git@github.com:missinglink/ciao.git ciao